TheAxelander/OpenBudgeteer/README.md

 | CONNECTION_PASSWORD      | Database password                                     | MySQL, MariaDB, PostgreSQL (optional) | MyOpenBudgeteerPassword |
 | CONNECTION_ROOT_PASSWORD | Root Password                                         | MySQL, MariaDB (optional)             | MyRootPassword          |

-Below an overview on which default values will be used depending on the selected database provider:
+Below an overview on which default values will be used depending on the selected database provider.
+Empty cells means there is no default defined:

 | Variable                 | SQLite                         | MySQL, MariaDB | PostgreSQL |
 |--------------------------|--------------------------------|----------------|------------|